arcanis/ts-pnp/README.md

 ## Usage

+*Note that `ts-pnp` is a low-level package - integrating it with your tools is typically done by other plugins that then make use of `ts-pnp`, such as [`pnp-plugin-webpack`](https://github.com/arcanis/pnp-webpack-plugin#ts-loader-integration)*

 The plugin exports a function that can be used to implement the [`resolveModuleName` hook from `CompilerHost`](https://github.com/Microsoft/TypeScript/wiki/Using-the-Compiler-API#customizing-module-resolution).
 It mimics the interface from the one you'd typically use and, as all other PnP plugins, works just fine whether your application is actually running under PnP or not.

 ```js